ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/outliering/one_sided_winsorisation/technical_specification.md

 ## 2.0 Description

 This document specifies the one sided winsorisation method.
-The method outliers data and outputs a separate dataset containing if winsoration has been applied and the matching outlier weight.
+The method calculates outlier weights for a dataset based on provided values and weights.

 ## 3.0 Data Records

 All field names in this document are not definitive; the actual field names must be configurable and the method used to configure these names is an implementation detail and thus out of scope of this document.
-In addition, different uses of winsorisation may require additional fields as per the type specific specifications.

 ### 3.1 Input Records